quantiota/AI-Agent-Lab/docs/tasks/internship.md

 - What steps do you usually take to ensure the security and reliability of API interactions?
 Provide any examples or best practices you've used.

 ### 3. Technical Problem-Solving (optional):
 - Given the nature of the AI Agent Lab project, how would you design the integration of LangChain and APIs (like OpenAI, QuestDB, and Grafana) to create a seamless user experience?
 Describe the general flow of API requests and responses, and any challenges you foresee.
+Check the docs folder for ressources to assist with this task.

 ---